dglemay/USDA-Food-Mapping/README.md

-# USDA Food Description Matching
+# USDA Food Matching

-This repository contains two experiments that evaluate string-matching methods for the purpose of linking input strings to their most appropriate match in a predefined set of target matches.

-- **Experiment ASA24** (`asa24/asa24.py`)
+The FoodMapper application can be found at https://richtext-semantic-food-mapper.hf.space/

+This repository contains benchmark data, evaluation methods, and results for the paper, "From Diet to Molecules: Application of Large Language Models for Mapping Dietary Data to Food Databases," under review.
+Authors = Danielle G. Lemay, Michael P. Strohmeier, Richard B. Stoker, Jules A. Larke, Stephanie M.G.
+Wilson

+- **Benchmark dataset ASA24-to-FoodB**

+  - Input food descriptions = Foods reported via ASA24 dietary recall
+  - Target database = FoodB
-  - Assumes **every** input description *does* have a valid match in the target set.
+  - Assumes **every** input food *does* have a valid match in the target set.
-  - Goal: Return the single best match for each input description..
+  - Goal: Return the single best match for each input food.

-- **Experiment NHANES** (`nhanes/nhanes.py`)
+- **Benchmark dataset  NHANES-to-DFG2**

+  - Input food descriptions = Foods reported via 24-hr dietary recall in NHANES
+  - Target database = Davis Food Glycopedia 2
   - Some input descriptions may have **no suitable match**.
-  - Goal: Return the best match if one exists; otherwise, flag the input as `NO MATCH` if similarity score falls below a predefined threshold.
+  - Goal: Return the best match if one exists; otherwise, flag the input as `NO MATCH`.

 ---